 After completion of all screening visits, eligible participants will be randomly assigned to one of four treatment groups.
-These treatment groups consist of four commonly used, FDA approved diabetes medications.
-Eligible participants will be treated and followed for up to 7 years.
-All study procedures and diabetes medications will be provided at no cost to the participant.
+These treatment groups consist of four commonly used, FDA approved diabetes medications (glimepiride, sitagliptin, liraglutide, and basal insulin glargine), plus metformin.
+Volunteers will be followed for up to 7 years to evaluate their relative effectiveness in achieving good glycemic control and on overall health.
+Volunteers will receive diabetes medications, diabetes education and all study related procedures at no cost.

 |If you are interested in volunteering for the GRADE study, click here to screen online, call 225-763-3000 or email firstname.lastname@example.org.|

 If you think you may be eligible, please click the button below to screen online.

 Please do not fill out this questionnaire for anyone other than yourself unless you are their legal guardian.

 If you know someone who may be interested please direct them to the site or have them call us directly at 225-763-3000.